Parallel-in-Time/pySDC/examples/tutorial/step_1/README.md

 Part C
 ------
-Here, we set up our first collocation problem using one of the `CollocationClasses`, namely `GaussRadau_Right`.
+Here, we set up our first collocation problem using one of the `collocation_classes`, namely `GaussRadau_Right`.
 Using the spatial operator, we can build the **collocation problem** which in this case is linear.
 This fully coupled system is then solved directly and the error is compared to the exact solution.